When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Background and Related Work

 From a software perspective, delivery-constrained T-gate execution can be viewed as a specialized precedence- and resource-constrained scheduling problem, closely related to the Resource-Constrained Project Scheduling Problem (RCPSP)~\cite{hartman2011survey}.
 Modern compilation frameworks such as Qiskit~\cite{javadi2024quantum} and tket~\cite{sivarajah2021t} include sophisticated heuristics for qubit mapping, routing, and hardware-aware compilation, with objectives shaped primarily by device connectivity, routing overhead, and circuit depth in near-term hardware settings.
 These compilation flows do not explicitly model bounded magic-state delivery as a scheduling constraint for fault-tolerant execution.

 A related line of work has considered scheduling and queueing effects under restricted hardware resources.
 Paler and Basmadjian~\cite{paler2019clifford}, for instance, study T-gate scheduling using queueing models for topological assemblies and observe that some circuits, such as adders, may not experience increased execution time even under hardware restrictions.
 Related work has also addressed the mapping and scheduling of magic-state distillation circuits themselves, including optimizations for multi-level factory structures in fault-tolerant architectures~\cite{ding2018magic}.
-These studies show that both circuit structure and constrained resource supply can affect execution behavior, but their emphasis is on architecture provisioning, factory scheduling, or schedule construction.
+These studies show that circuit structure and constrained supply affect execution behavior, but emphasize architecture provisioning, factory scheduling, or schedule construction.

-However, prior work still lacks a lightweight predictive framework for explaining execution degradation under bounded T-state delivery, particularly one that separates structural flexibility of the circuit, which governs how T-gate demand can be redistributed over time, from the schedule-level delivery pressure induced by a specific execution order.
-We make this distinction explicit by using slack ratio as a structural indicator and $\Delta_{\max}$ as a schedule-level indicator of demand--supply imbalance.
+For compiler analysis, a useful intermediate step is a lightweight diagnostic for fixed or compiler-produced schedules: which circuits have enough structural freedom to reshape T demand, and which schedules create delivery pressure under bounded T-state supply?
+We study this through two quantities: slack ratio for structural flexibility and $\Delta_{\max}$ for schedule-level demand--supply imbalance.